A stable numerical scheme for stochastic differential equations with multiplicative noise: Introduction

-In many cases, the semi-implicit and explicit Euler methods preserve dynamical properties of the underlying SDEs provided that the step size $\Delta >0$ of the discretization is small enough (see \cite{Higham2007}).
-This does not prevent that the classical Euler schemes have poor numerical performance in situations where, for example, some partial derivatives of the diffusion coefficients $\sigma^k$ are not small.
-A simple model problem for such SDEs is
+In many cases the stochastic theta-methods, like the backward Euler scheme \eqref{scheme:BackwardEuler}, preserve dynamical properties of \eqref{eq:1.1} provided that the step-size $\Delta$ of the time discretization is small enough (see, e.g., \cite{Higham2007,MaoSINUM2015,Mattingly2010,TalayTubaro1990,Talay2002}).
+This does not prevent that the so-called drift-implicit methods (see, e.g., \cite{Milstein1998,Milstein2004}) have poor numerical performance in situations where, for example, some partial derivatives of the diffusion coefficients $\sigma^k$ are not small (see, e.g., \cite{Milstein1998,Milstein2004}).
+Though a variety of numerical methods for \eqref{eq:1.1} have been developed in recent times, the schemes for SDEs with multiplicative noise suffer from step-size restrictions due, for instance, to stability issues.

-with $\lambda > 0$ (see, e.g., \cite{Milstein1998,Milstein2002}); the trajectories of the Euler-Maruyama method applied to (\ref{eq:1.2}) blow up unless $\Delta$ is very small.
-Using (\ref{eq:1.2}) as a motivational problem, Milstein, Platen and Schurz \cite{Milstein1998} introduced the general formulation of the balanced implicit methods, a class of fully implicit schemes for (\ref{eq:1.1}) whose implementation depends on the choice of certain weights (see, e.g., \cite{Alcock2006,Higham2000,Milstein1998}).
-The reported balanced schemes present good asymptotic stability properties, but exhibit low speed of weak convergence (except incipient progress achieved by \cite{MardonesMora2013PeprintB}).

-Other implicit integrators for (\ref{eq:1.1}), together with their predictor-corrector versions, arise from the It\^o-Taylor expansions of $X_t$ (see, e.g., \cite{BurrageTian2002,Milstein2002,Petersen1998,Platen2005,Rumelin1982,TianBurrage2001}).
-In particular, Kloeden and Platen \cite{Kloeden1992} proposed a class of weak implicit schemes that includes, for instance, the trapezoidal method and the following scheme applied to (\ref{eq:1.2}): $ \tilde{E}_{n+1} = \tilde{E}_{n} + \left( 1 - \lambda^2 \Delta + \lambda \sqrt{\Delta} \xi_{n}^1 \right) \tilde{E}_{n+1} $, where $\xi_{0}^1, \xi_{1}^1, \ldots$ is a sequence of independent random variables taking values $\pm 1$ with probability $1/2$.
-The trapezoidal method have good asymptotic stability properties, nevertheless it fails to preserve the sign of $X_0$ in the numerical solution of (\ref{eq:1.2}).
-The implicit method $\tilde{E}_{n}$ is almost sure asymptotically stable, but converges to $0$ as $n \rightarrow \infty$ too much faster than $X_t$.